andreoliwa/conjuring/docs/README.md

 - Merge any local `tasks.py` file with global Conjuring tasks
 - Use all global Conjuring tasks provided by this package
-- Only include the global Conjuring tasks you want (opt-in mode)
+- Only include the global Conjuring tasks you want (opt-in spells)
-- Use all Conjuring tasks excluding some (opt-out mode)
+- Use all Conjuring tasks excluding some (opt-out spells)
 - Add your own custom tasks from Python modules or packages to global tasks
 - Display your custom task modules conditionally
 - Display your custom individual tasks conditionally